+ee

 INTRODUCTION TO THE CONSOLIDATED ISO SUPPLEMENT

 0.1 What is the Consolidated ISO Supplement?

 The ISO/IEC Directives define the basic procedures to be followed in the development of International Standards and other publications.
 This Consolidated ISO Supplement (also referred to as the “ISO Supplement”) contains both the ISO/IEC Directives, Part 1 and the procedures specific to ISO which were formerly referred to as the “ISO Supplement”.